elewa-academy/Modular-Design/docs_src/05-crud/README.md

-# Project Title
+# CRUD

-basic crud command line application, full model object
+Create, Read, Update, Delete.

+These are the basic Data Access operations.
+In this project you will build a basic command line application (CLI) that allows you to take notes directly from the command line

 ### Index
 * [Learning Objectives](#learning-objectives)